Today, I have something really incredible to share…

 34. Waterproof Survival Matches

 These waterproof matches are the real deal.
-Regular matches are not good enough.

-These matches are “stormproof” and can relight after being dunked in water.
+And can relight after being dunked in water.

 35. Ferro Rod Fire Starter

-A Ferro Rod works great if you know what you’re doing.
+A Ferro Rod works great IF you know what you’re doing.

-↓ Ferro Rod Techniques From A Green Beret ↓
+↓ Ferro Rod Techniques From A Green Beret

 36. Windproof – Waterproof Electrical Lighter

 A lighter is a lighter right?
-Not really.
+FALSE.

-Tesla’s Rechargeable Coil Lighter.
+Like Tesla’s Rechargeable Coil Lighter.

-This lighter doesn’t use fuel, so you’ll never run out.
+So you’ll never run out.

 37. Tinder

-As an experienced survivalist, you can normally find natural tinder in the wilderness.
+You CAN find natural tinder in the wilderness.

 38. Vaseline